šŸ¦„ Resonance‑Time Theory Canon = Spacetime + Validation

 Phase 3 — Resonance Coupling (6 o’clock)

-Visual: Spirals, vortices, filaments, disks emerging.
+Visual: spirals, vortices, filaments, and disks taking shape.

 Phase 4 — Structured Universe (9 o’clock)